Auto-R/Big_Homework/README.md

 # Big_Homework
-  I am glad that you find here and if you are the fresh man in college, fortunately,  this is a work that you can directly use to finish your homework and it runs directly just after you download and open it in VS.
+  I am glad that you find here and if you are the fresh man in college, fortunately,  this is a work that you can directly use to finish your homework and it runs directly just after you clone and open it in VS.

   That's all, have a good time.